-If the beginner has fun, develops basic skills and builds confidence, there is a better chance they will go on to enjoy hockey for a lifetime.
-But if a young player has an unhappy, unrewarding experience, they may quit at an early age and never discover the real joy of Canada’s game has to offer.
+If a beginner has fun, develops basic skills and builds confidence, there is a better chance they will enjoy themselves.
+But if the early experience is unrewarding, they may never discover all Canada’s game has to offer.

-(My son) seemed to catch on to what he needed to do (to) get the puck more, get himself open and positioned to take a pass, give a pass, take more shots on net.””
+(My son) seemed to catch on to what he needed to do (to) get the puck more, get himself open and positioned to take a pass, give a pass, take more shots on net.”

 – Alberta hockey mom’s observations on her son’s experience with half-ice games